Trump in 'no rush' for deal with North Korea's Kim on second day of summit

-HANOI (Reuters) - U.S. President Donald Trump and North Korean leader Kim Jong Un on Thursday began talks on the second day of their second summit, with both sides expressing hope for progress on improving relations and the key issue of denuclearization.
+HANOI (Reuters) - U.S. President Donald Trump and North Korean leader Kim Jong Un began a second day of talks on Thursday, with both sides expressing hope for progress on improving relations and the key issue of denuclearization.

-Trump and Kim met in the Vietnamese capital, Hanoi, on Wednesday for a first, brief round of talks and a dinner, and both appeared upbeat, with Trump saying he was satisfied with the pace of negotiations despite some criticism they were not moving quickly enough.
+Trump and Kim met in the Vietnamese capital, Hanoi, on Wednesday for their second summit, after their historic but inconclusive first meeting in Singapore eight months ago.

+As they got down to the substance of the issues dividing them on Thursday, they both appeared to be cautiously optimistic, with Trump stressing the talks aimed at tackling North Korea’s nuclear threat should not be rushed.

 “I’ve been saying very much from the beginning that speed is not that important to me.
 I very much appreciate no testing of nuclear rockets, missiles, any of it, very much appreciate it,” Trump told reporters as he and Kim sat at a round table in the French-colonial-era Metropole hotel before their session.
-“We just want to do the right deal.”

 North Korea has conducted no nuclear or intercontinental ballistic missile tests since late 2017.